Judiciary of India: High courts

-The High Courts are the principal civil courts of original jurisdiction in the state (along with the subordinate District Courts).
-However, civil and criminal jurisdiction applies only if subordinate courts are not authorized to try matters for lack of pecuniary or territorial jurisdiction.
+The High Courts are the principal civil courts of original jurisdiction in the state (along with the District Courts).
+However, civil and criminal jurisdiction applies only if district courts are not authorized to try matters for lack of pecuniary or territorial jurisdiction.
 High Courts may enjoy original jurisdiction in certain matters if so designated in a state or federal law.
 For example, company law cases are instituted only in a high court.

 The primary work of most High Courts consists of deciding appeals from lower courts, and writs in terms of Article 226 of the Constitution.
 Writ jurisdiction is also an original jurisdiction of High Courts.
 The precise territorial jurisdiction of each High Court varies by province.

 Judges of the High Court are appointed by the President after consultation with the Chief Justice of India, Chief Justice of the High Court, and the state governor.
 The number of judges in a court is decided by dividing the average institution of main cases during the last five years by the national average, or the average rate of disposal of main cases per judge per year in that High Court, whichever is higher.

 The Madras High Court is the oldest High Court, established on 26 June 1862, while the Allahabad High Court is the largest, consisting of 160 judges.

 High Courts that handle large numbers of cases have permanent benches (or a branch of the court).
 For litigants of remote regions, 'circuit benches' work on those days when judges visit.

-District / Subordinate courts
+District Courts

 The District Courts of India are established by state governments for every district or group of districts, taking into account the number of cases and population distribution.
 These courts are under administrative control of the state's High Court.
 Decisions are subject to the appeal to the High Court.

 The District Court is presided over by one District Judge appointed by the Governor with the consultation of High Court.
 Additional District Judges and Assistant District Judges may be appointee depending on the workload.
 The Additional District Judge has equivalent jurisdiction as the District Judge.
 The District Judge is called a "Metropolitan sessions judge", when he is presiding over a District Court in a city which is designated a "Metropolitan area" by the state government.

-The District Court has appellate jurisdiction over subordinate courts on all matters.
-Subordinate courts, on the civil side (in ascending order) are Junior Civil Judge Court, Principal Junior Civil Judge Court, Senior Civil Judge Court (also called sub-court).
-Subordinate courts, on the criminal side (in ascending order) are, Second Class Judicial Magistrate Court, First Class Judicial Magistrate Court, Chief Judicial Magistrate Court.
+The District Court has appellate jurisdiction over district courts on all matters.
+District courts, on the civil side (in ascending order) are Junior Civil Judge Court, Principal Junior Civil Judge Court, Senior Civil Judge Court (also called sub-court).
+District courts, on the criminal side (in ascending order) are, Second Class Judicial Magistrate Court, First Class Judicial Magistrate Court, Chief Judicial Magistrate Court.
 In Family Courts deal with matrimonial disputes.

 Family Court and Mahila Court matters are handled by the Principal Judge.
 The Judges appointed to this post are from the pool of District Judges.
 In Maharashtra, Andhra Pradesh and some other states, judges are appointed from the pool of retired judicial officer either directly or through exam.